-- 1. A committee will be appointed by or on behalf of the Board of Examiners for the supervision and assessment of Master's Thesis Project. - 2.
-The assessment committee will consist of at least three members: - a.
-The chairman of the committee, who is full professor (HL) at the research group.
+1. A committee will be appointed by or on behalf of the Board of Examiners for the supervision and assessment of Master's Thesis Project.

+- 2. The assessment committee will consist of at least three members: - a.
+The chairman of the committee, who is full professor (HL) at the research group, primarily responsible for the MSC thesis project.
 The professor can delegate his chairmanship to an associate professor (UHD) of his research group when he is not available. - b.
 An examiner from another research group within the Faculty of Aerospace Engineering - c.
-The responsible thesis supervisor, who is a scientific staff member of the Faculty of Aerospace Engineering (HL, UHD, UD, lecturer, researcher, Postdoc, but not a PhD student) - d.
+The responsible thesis supervisor, who is a scientific staff member of the Faculty of Aerospace Engineering (HL, UHD, UD, lecturer, researcher, Postdoc, but not a PhD student).
+If the chairman of the committee is also the thesis supervisor, than the third member of the committee can be an examiner from the same or from another research group. - d.
 The committee can be complemented with experts from outside the university and/or with other scientific staff members from the university and/or PhD students from the university. - 3.
 In exceptional cases, the Board of Examiners can deviate from this article.